minhlong149/shoedipus/README.md

 - Products data:
   - [`./app/data/shoes.json`](./app/data/shoes.json)
+  - If you can code a simple APIs server on NodeJS-Express/ NestJS + PostgreSQL/ MongoDB, it's a plus.
+But it's not required.
+The APIs server should have these APIs:
+      - GET `/api/v1/products`: Get all products
+      - GET `/api/v1/products/:id`: Get a product by id
+      - POST `/api/v1/products`: Create a new product
+      - PUT `/api/v1/products/:id`: Update a product by id
+      - DELETE `/api/v1/products/:id`: Delete a product by id
 - Images & icons:
   - [`./app/assets`](./app/assets)
   - Product images are fetched directly from remote url in data